matt-sd-watson/matt-sd-watson/README.md

 ♋ cancer genomics \
 🐛 public health pathogen analysis \
-💻 single cell transcriptomics
+💻 single cell multi-omics

 <br/>

-🔬 By day: data analysis, pipeline development, coding, and statistics \
+🔬 By day: data analysis, pipeline engineering, coding, statistics, CI/CD \
 🎓 By night: pursuing an online MSc. in Data Science, University of Texas at Austin \
 ⏰ Off the clock: I can be found in a 🛶 or seeking a new international adventure ✈️.
 Almost always looking for a good 🍺.